 The short answer

 I love food and always have done.
 I’m a real ‘foodie’ and appreciate the quality of the food I eat, how it is produced and where it comes from.
 I try to eat as much fresh, locally sourced, organic food as I can.
-I enjoy following a Mediterranean diet and a healthy, active lifestyle.
+I enjoy eating a Mediterranean diet and following a healthy, active lifestyle.
 I see eating out with friends as a great social opportunity not to be rushed.

 I am blessed to have more free time than most due to the flexible nature of my profession working in the field of nutrition, which gives me the opportunity to visit restaurants boasting exotic cuisine as well as traditional British fayre to sample their menus.

 Cancer – it disrupted my life but did not end it!
 I was diagnosed with cancer in spring 2012, which rocked my world.
 I was a single parent with two children aged only 15 and 19 at the time so my thoughts went straight to the usual.
 Who will look after my children if something happens to me?
 How will they cope without me?

 Due to the size and position of the tumours, an operation to remove them was out of the question.
 This left me with one remaining option – an experimental chemotherapy and radiotherapy treatment programme run by The Royal Marsden hospital in London.

 Whilst I was waiting for the treatment to begin and for the oncologists to decide exactly what they were going to put my body through, I took my mind off everything by researching the best nutrition and exercises that I could follow during and after treatment.
 I was lucky that through my previous teaching profession I already had an extensive knowledge of nutrition.
 My love and passion for food and a healthy lifestyle led me to a greater understanding of how food could heal my body which I found absolutely fascinating!!